shw8927/kserve/docs/OPENSHIFT_GUIDE.md

 # Installation

-**Note**: These instructions were tested on OpenShift 4.12, with KServe 0.10
+**Note**: These instructions were tested on OpenShift 4.12, with KServe 0.10 **Note**: These instructions were tested on OpenShift 4.15, with KServe 0.12.0 and s390x platform.

 KServe can use Knative as a model serving layer.
 In OpenShift Knative comes bundled as a product called [OpenShift Serverless](https://docs.openshift.com/container-platform/latest/serverless/about/about-serverless.html).
 OpenShift Serverless can be installed with two different ingress layers: